The $G_2$ geometry of $3$-Sasaki structures

-Our first main result is a purely analytic description of infinitesimal Einstein deformations of $g_{\s5}$ respectively $\G_2$ deformations.
+Our first main result is a purely analytic description of infinitesimal Einstein deformations of $g_{\s5}$ respectively infinitesimal $\G_2$ deformations.
 Furthermore we give a simple expression for the obstruction to deformation polynomial of the nearly $\G_2$ structure $\varphi_{\s5}$.
-Infinitesimal Einstein deformations are assumed to be essential in the sense of \cite{Ko1} and are thus parametrised by the space
+Infinitesimal Einstein deformations are assumed to be essential as explained above and are thus parametrised by the space